ShareeaSabreen/Volunteer-Shift-Problem/README.txt

 //what are the limitations of your solution
-- I had the delete the "type": "module" from package.json file manually each time I had the csvToJSON.js file.
+- I had to delete the "type": "module" from package.json file manually each time I ran the csvToJSON.js file.